networkslayer/personal_blog/content/pages/index.md

 ---
 template: "index-template"
-title: "Gatsby Starter Glass"
+title: "Derek King's Blog"
 ---

-# Hello World
+# Personal Blog

-A minimal & beautiful gatsby personal blog starter with nice glassmorphism UI.
+A Place to read just the nitty details without the preambles